srajma/drafts/Articles/features/hinduism/philosophy.md

 |**Āstika**|Sāṃkhya—Yoga  <br>Nyāya—Vaiśeṣika  <br>Mīmāṃsā—Vedānta|Bauddha  <br>Jaina|
 |**Nāstika**|Cārvāka|Ajñāna  <br>Ājīvika—Akriyā—Śāśvata|

 While these are the schools generally listed of “Indian philosophy”, there was also parallel socio-political tradition that emerged in the same period, i.e. the _Artha_ and _Dharmasūtra_ literature, which contributed significantly to the philosophy of ethics.
-The earliest of this is the Kalpasūtra genre, consisting of the Gṛhyasūtras (800—500 BC), the Dharmasūtras (600—200 BC) and the Śrautasūtras (800—200 BC).
-These scholars often organized into schools named after ancient sages, perhaps reflecting gotras, such as Manu, Gautama, Vasiṣṭha, Bhāradvaja, Parāśara, and most importantly: Bṛhaspati.
-The school of Bṛhaspati was, in particular, responsible for the foundation of the _Artha_ tradition, later expounded by the giant Kautilya, and for their origination of the NB philosophy.
+The earliest of this is the Kalpasūtra genre, consisting of the Gr̥hyasūtras (800—500 BC), the Dharmasūtras (600—200 BC) and the Śrautasūtras (800—200 BC).
+These scholars often organized into schools named after ancient sages, perhaps reflecting gotras, such as Manu, Gautama, Vasiṣṭha, Bhāradvaja, Parāśara, and most importantly: Br̥haspati.
+The school of Br̥haspati was, in particular, responsible for the foundation of the _Artha_ tradition, later expounded by the giant Kautilya, and for their origination of the NB philosophy.

 Summary of metaphysics: A* schools accept Jīva; N* reject it.
 Although only AB explicitly accept Ātman and Brahman, AS schools “functionally” have it in the form of rebirth and mokṣa respectively.
 On ascetism vs. ritual, *S reject ritual and embrace ascetism, NB rejects both, AB is divided: Sāṃkhya-Yoga and Vedānta have a syncretic view (emphasize “true understanding” of ritual), Nyāya-Vaiśeṣika say “Sir this is a Natural Philosophy”, Mīmāṃsā and socio-political traditions reject ascetism and embrace ritual.